neonevm/neon-evm.docs/docs/devportal/testnet/deploy_contract_via_remix.md

 **The network configuration:**
   * [Solana cluster](https://docs.solana.com/clusters) is accessed via a proxy.
-  * Solana works in test mode and the proxy interacts with it through the Neon EVM.
+  * Solana works in test mode and the proxy interacts with it through Neon EVM.

 ## Steps to complete

 ### Step 1.
 Set the Remix environment

-For Remix to be used to load a smart contract into the Neon EVM, Remix must be connected to your MetaMask wallet and run in the `Injected Web3` environment.
+For Remix to be used to load a smart contract into Neon EVM, Remix must be connected to your MetaMask wallet and run in the `Injected Web3` environment.
 Go to http://remix.ethereum.org/ and open the `Remix - Ethereum IDE` web application.
 In the left side menu, select `File explorers`.
 The `FILE EXPLOPERS` menu will be active (Fig. 1).

 <p align="center">